prescode/open-fda-data-pipeline/README.md

 ## Getting started

-The plan is to make the build automated using a CloudFormation template or serverless.
-The current setup is a little more manual.
+The plan is to make the build automated using a CloudFormation or serverless template.
+The current setup is a little manual.
 See [building](#Building) for instructions.

 ### Initial Configuration